socrabytes/youtube-digest/docs/tasks/issue-35-enhanced-summary-display.md

 So that I can quickly grasp the video content and key points without watching the entire video.

 ## Description
 This task involves redesigning how we present video summaries to optimize for quick consumption and decision-making.
-Rather than displaying summaries as continuous blocks of text, we'll create a structured, scannable format that helps users efficiently extract value from YouTube content and decide whether to invest time in watching the full video.
+Rather than displaying summaries as continuous blocks of text, we'll create a structured, scannable format that helps users efficiently extract value from YouTube content and decide whether to watch the full video.

 ## Technical Context
 This feature builds upon the work completed in: